 Within 30 school business days, the Board of Education shall affirm, reverse, or amend the Superintendent’s decision or direct the Superintendent to gather additional information.
 Within five school business days of the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.

-For complaints containing allegations involving the Superintendent, within 30 school business days after receiving the Complaint Manager’s report, the Board shall mail its written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
+For complaints containing allegations involving the Superintendent or Board member(s), within 30 school business days after receiving the Complaint Manager’s or outside investigator’s report, the Board shall mail its written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.

 This policy shall not be construed to create an independent right to a hearing before the Superintendent or Board.
 The failure to strictly follow the timelines in this complaint policy shall not prejudice any party.